destinmoulton/tiddlybench-cli/README.md

 You can add a custom Tiddler title using the -t flag.

 ```
-$ tikli -t "New Tiddler"
+$ tb -t "New Tiddler"
 ```

-`tikli` is configured with two main tiddlers:
+TiddlyBench CLI is configured with two main tiddlers:

 -   Inbox (`-i`)
 -   Journal (`-j`)